dalyona/Yandex_Scale_DataSphere_demo/README.md

 This notebook is a partial copy of https://www.kaggle.com/ash316/novice-to-grandmaster

 This notebook was created as a part of demo stream for Yandex DataSphere product

+For full instruction for the demo step-by-step please go to file "Demo Yandex DataShere.pdf"